yeasy/learning_pickleball/01_background_en.md

 ## Status and Future

-According to a public report from Sports & Fitness Industry Association in 2023, there are nearly 9 million pickleball players in the United States (In comparison, tennis players are less than 20 million, badminton players are less than 1.5 million, and ping pong players are less than 1 million), and the number is growing at a rate of more than 20% per year.
-It is predicted that there will be around 40 million players in the year 2030.
-The Professional Pickleball Association (PPA) and Association of Pickleball Players (APP) hold 20 and 30 tournaments every year.
-The players in professional tournaments are usually with age between 14 years and 35 years.
+It is estimated that there are already 50 million pickleball enthusiasts in the United States (compared to fewer than 20 million for tennis, fewer than 1.5 million for badminton, and close to 1 million for table tennis), and the sport is growing at an annual rate of over 20%.
+Projections indicate that by 2030, the global pickleball player base will exceed 100 million.
+Additionally, the average age of players is rapidly decreasing, with most professional tournament participants now ranging from 14 to 35 years old.

-In addition to North America, the pickleball has also become very popular in Europe.
-Asian regions including China, Japan, India, Philippines, Singapore, Indonesia, Thailand, Malaysia, Bangladesh, Pakistan, have also begun to popularize and hold big tournaments.
-As of the end of 2022, over 60 countries around the world have joined the International Federation of Pickleball, hosting 12 international competitions.
-Pickleball is a performance sport at the 2024 Paris Olympics.
-It is believed that in the near future, the Pickleball will become an official event in the Olympic Games and other international events.
+Beyond North America, pickleball has also gained significant popularity in Europe.
+In Asia, the sport is becoming increasingly widespread, with countries such as China, Japan, India, the Philippines, Singapore, Indonesia, Thailand, Malaysia, Bangladesh, and Pakistan actively adopting and organizing tournaments.

+As of the end of 2022, more than 60 countries had joined the International Pickleball Federation, and 12 international tournaments had been held.
+It is widely believed that in the near future, pickleball will become an official event in the Olympics and other international competitions.

 In addition, as a sport suitable for all ages, pickleball has been increasingly valued by educational institutions, and more and more schools have set it up as a physical education course, with more than 500 schools in New York State alone. related courses.
 In other countries, more and more schools have set it as a curriculum.
 Pickleball helps to improve students' physical fitness, coordination and responsiveness.
 At the same time, the sense of teamwork and competition of pickleball can also cultivate students' social skills and team spirit.